awwad/uptane/README.md

 In 3.4, the Director repository has been compromised, but the malicious metadata and firmware it distributes is rejected.
 Compromising the Director is not enough to allow arbitrary package attacks against ECUs in the vehicle.
+The Director can only instruct clients to install images validated by the Image Repository.

 But what happens if, at the same time, the attacker is able to sign with an image-signing key for the Image Repository?